 Every business wants to make a name for itself and to stand out among the competition.
-Whether your business is an institution or just starting out, the right trademark or service mark coupled with the right protection can be what defines the competitive edge.
+Whether your business is an institution or just starting out, the right trademark or service mark coupled with the right protection is extremely valuable and can be what defines the competitive edge.
 The legal team at Garrity Traina has the knowledge and experience to help your business set itself apart.
 In addition, our firm has the skills to handle your litigation.

 Words, slogans, logos, or other indicators that let consumers know the source of a good or service can serve as trademarks or service marks.
 Trademarks serve to distinguish the source in the marketplace from competitors and can help consumer recognition of a brand while warding off those who would seek to use “confusingly similar” marks.